 2.8.
-Our aspirations for an industry leading engagement programme led us to start early (see figure SA-03.2).
+Our aspirations for an industry leading engagement programme led us to start early (see figure SA-05.2).
 We have delivered an unbroken programme of engagement since 2008, with ongoing engagement throughout RIIO-ED1.
 Our specific programme for RIIO-ED2 began as early as 2019.
 As we commenced our preliminary engagement phase in January 2019, we also became the first DNO to establish a Customer Engagement Group (CEG).
 This was very important and a purposeful decision as we wanted to ensure that the CEG could provide scrutiny and challenge at every stage of our stakeholder engagement programme.
 Before our first engagement activities of the Business Planning process began, we had already shared our planned strategic approach with the CEG and made immediate refinements as a result of their scrutiny, to ensure the most robust and reliable approach from the outset, avoiding the need to potentially re-run activities later in the process.
 For example, one of the first things that the CEG led us to do was to benchmark both engagement methods and frameworks from other industries.
-By reviewing water, gas, transmission and rail Business Planning efforts, we designed an industry leading engagement approach (see section 3.16 onwards).
+By reviewing water, gas, transmission and rail Business Planning efforts, we designed an industry leading engagement approach (see section 4.16 onwards).
+Starting early has also allowed us to develop a transparent and multi-phased approach to consultation, with five phases of consultation accompanied by three draft Business Plans being created in this time.
+This process has enabled stakeholders to be fully immersed into the process - developing, evolving and endorsing the plan into one that focuses on key customer priorities and is realistic while also being ambitious and well justified.